gcsrilanka/My-Site/README.md

 ## Steps to follow

-:one: Create a folder with your name inside the `My-Site` folder.

-:two: Copy the content from `Template` folder into the created folder.
+### FIRST

+:one: Fork the repository to your account.

+:two: Create three new branches with the name `gh-pages`, `contrib` and `source-code`.

+:three: Check out to `gh-pages` branch to do the following.

-:three: Refer to the [Template.md](Template.md) and change the content as requested.
+:four: Refer to the [Template.md](Template.md) and change the content as requested.

+:five: Create a GitHub page using the `gh-pages` branch.

+:six: Check that the site has been published and view it from the browser.

-:four: Make a pull request with the changes made
+:seven: Make a pull request with the changes made.

+### SECOND

+:one: Check out to `source-code` branch.

+:two: Create a new folder under your name inside the `My-Site` folder and paste the source code into that folder.

+:three: Make another pull request with the `source-code` branch.

+### THIRD

+:one: Check out to `contrib` branch.

+:two: Update the [Completers.md](Completers.md) file with your name and link to the web site.

+:three: Make another pull request with the `contrib` branch.